haiku/haiku/docs/develop/servers/app_server/graphics.rst

 Display Drivers
 ---------------

-Unlike the BeOS R5 app_server, Haiku' server has an extra abstraction layer between the graphic driver and the main drawing functions.
+Unlike the BeOS R5 app_server, Haiku's server has an extra abstraction layer between the graphic driver and the main drawing functions.
 This allows to generalize the interface and redirect the drawing commands in various ways.
 For example, drawing commands can be redirected to another machine for the remote_app_server, or drawing for a specific window can be granted direct access